 Calling Mexican Cell Phones

-If you are calling a cell phone from a landline within Mexico, the number is preceded by a 3 digit access code.
+If you are calling a cell phone from a landline within Mexico, the number is preceded by a three-digit access code.
 For calls to a local cell phone (within the area code that you are dialing from), dial 044 then the 10-digit number of the mobile phone.
 If you are calling a cell phone outside the area code that you are dialing from, dial 045 first.
 Here are some more tips about making and receiving calls in Mexico.

 Now you know how to use your cell phone in Mexico.
 Just remember to put it down sometimes and savor the moment!